Learn to Play

 USA Hockey as the Governing Body provides a number of resources for the Learn to Play program, including; age-appropriate training modules and practice plans, coaching certification, background screening and insurance for all participants in the Seattle Kraken Learn to Play program.

-Please make sure to let your coach know that you will not be attending a certain class, however we are unable to offer make up classes for missed lessons.
+Let your coach know that you will not be attending a certain class, however we are unable to offer make up classes for missed lessons.